Onslaught (band): Reunion and more albums (2005–2018)

-In 2005, the band was reformed by Steve Grice and was joined by Sy Keeler, Nige Rockett, and James Hinder.
+In 2005, the band were reformed by Steve Grice and were joined by Sy Keeler, Nige Rockett, and James Hinder.
 They were joined by the Welsh guitarist, Alan Jordan.
 Writing for the band's fourth album, Killing Peace, began in 2005, and the album was released in early 2007.
 Bassist James Hinder left the band in 2006, before the release of Killing Peace, and was replaced by Jeff Williams.
 This line-up recorded a live DVD in Club Stodola, Warsaw, Poland, which was released in 2007 by Metal Mind Productions under the title Live Polish Assault.

-In 2008, Jordan left the band and was replaced by guitarist Andy Rosser-Davies.
-In November of that year, the band recorded their live performance at the Damnation Festival in Leeds resulting in a live album (Dual Disc CD / DVD), Live Damnation; mixed by Andy Sneap, it was released in August 2009 by Candlelight Records.
+In 2008, Jordan was forced out of the band and was replaced by guitarist Andy Rosser-Davies.
+In November of that year, the band recorded their live performance at the Damnation Festival in Leeds resulting in a live album (Dual Disc CD / DVD), Live Damnation; mixed by a local Bristol producer, it was released in August 2009 by Candlelight Records.
 In June 2010, the band signed to the German metal label AFM Records to record their fifth studio album, Sounds of Violence, released in January 2011.
-On 25 March 2011, Steve Grice decided to leave the band on the eve of a major European tour.
-Michael Hourihan (Extreme Noise Terror / Desecration) replaced him for the tour and in November 2011 became a full member of the band.
+On 25 March 2011, Steve Grice decided to leave the band on the eve of a major European tour due to a massive difference in the way reality was viewed.
+Michael Hourihan (Extreme Noise Terror, Desecration) replaced him for the tour and in November 2011 became a permanent member of the band.
 Onslaught recorded their sixth studio album, VI, from April to May and released it on 20 September 2013.

 Former Anthrax singer Neil Turbin joined the band for their Thrash Invasion tour of US and Canada, Brazil and Chile, North and South America in 2014 as Sy Keeler was unable to take part due to family problems.
 He left the tour for the last week of shows after performing at The Music Hall, Anaheim, California, on 24 November 2014, only two days before the tour ended.

 The band played the 10th edition of Hellfest in June 2015.

 On 14 September 2015, Onslaught announced that they had recruited Iain GT Davies as a full-time replacement for Andy Rosser Davies.
 However, the band stated that Andy Rosser Davies was going to contribute to the songwriting of their next album.

-On 27 March 2018, guitarist Iain GT Davies and drummer Mic Hourihan parted ways with Onslaught, to focus on other bands and projects.
+On 27 March 2018, guitarist Iain GT Davies and drummer Mic Hourihan parted ways with Onslaught, to focus on other bands and projects amongst other reasons.
 Rockett said that their replacements had already been chosen, but had not yet been revealed.
 He then said that the band would perform a new song from their then-upcoming seventh album at Bloodstock Open Air.
-On 16 July 2018, it was announced that guitarist Wayne Dorman and Drummer James Perry had joined the band.
+On 16 July 2018, it was announced that guitarist Wayne Dorman and drummer James Perry had joined the band.